A Bachelors Honours degree with 2:1 or equivalent in a required subject. Required subjects: Psychology.

 Information for international students

-If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
-English language requirements, for this course are normally: IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 5.5 in speaking, listening and reading or equivalent.
+If English is not your first language, you'll need IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 5.5 in speaking, listening and reading or equivalent.

 Fees and funding